 Sources: UK Forests and Climate Change

-Woodlands can also help society adapt to a changing climate, by reducing the risk of flooding, providing shade for wildlife, reducing soil erosion and helping to cool down towns and cities.
+Woodlands can also help society adapt to a changing climate.
+The right trees planted in the right places can reduce the risk of flooding, provide shade for wildlife, reduce soil erosion and help to cool down towns and cities.

-The diagram showing the carbon cycle is adapted from Figure 3 of Broadmeadow and Matthews (2003).
+The diagram showing the carbon cycle is adapted from Figure 3 of the Forestry Commission Information Note on Forests, Carbon and Climate Change: the UK Contribution (M Broadmeadow and R Matthews, 2003).

 Forest carbon stock

-Litter: Estimates of the carbon content of the litter layer are available from Morison et al (2012).
-These are rated up by woodland area estimates for FRA 2015 to provide a consistent time series.
+Litter: New estimates of the carbon content of the litter layer are available from Morison et al (in press).
+These are rated up by woodland area estimates from FRA 2010 (for 1990 and 2000) and Forestry Statistics (2005 and 2010).

-Comparison with other data sources: Figures in this updated table are broadly similar to the estimates made in Morison et al (2012).
+Comparison with other data sources: Figures in this updated table are now similar to the estimates made in Morison et al (in press) and MacKay (2003).

 Future updates: This table will be updated once further information is available from the National Forest Inventory.

-The information in Table 4.2 is taken from inventory and projections of UK emissions by sources and removal by sinks due to land use, land use change and forestry, produced by CEH for input to 2012 UK Greenhouse Gas emissions final figures (DECC, March 2014) and the National Atmospheric Emissions Inventory (NAEI, http://naei.defra.gov.uk) which incorporates all air pollutants including greenhouse gases.
+The information in Table 4.2 is taken from inventory and projections of UK emissions by sources and removal by sinks due to land use, land use change and forestry, produced by CEH for input to 2009 final UK Greenhouse Gas Emissions (DECC, March 2011).
 They exclude the pool of carbon in timber products.